-Extremists rampage in NW Nigeria
+Extremists rampage in northeast Nigeria

 Yola, Nigeria — Islamic extremists are rampaging through villages in northeastern Nigeria, killing, burning and looting with no troops protecting civilians, fleeing villagers said Wednesday.